 As of 2022, almost 87.4% or €10.2 billion came from premium memberships, while over 12.6% or €1.2 billion came from ad-supported members.

 Spotify acquisition costs

-Of course, the revenue generated on lower priced plans (such as the Family and Student Plan) carry a lower cost compared to other plans.
+Of course, the revenue generated on lower-priced plans (such as the Family and Student Plan) carries a lower cost compared to other plans.

 The acquisition costs also depend on targets which can include measures such as:

-Some of the licensing agreements that impact on Spotify costs include Universal Music Group, Sony Music Entertainment, Warner Music Group, and with Merlin.
+Some of the licensing agreements that impact Spotify costs include Universal Music Group, Sony Music Entertainment, Warner Music Group, and Merlin.

 Spotify key metrics

 Understanding the metrics that an organization looks at to evaluate the growth of its platform.

 A set of metrics that Spotify looks at comprises: